rstek/cuez-assignment/README.md

 ## Setup

 - Episode feature would live under the `app` namespace; no modules (e.g., `nwidart/laravel-modules`) for this assignment
-- Queue setting `after_commit` is true to avoid enqueuing jobs inside transactions that might roll back
+- Queue setting `after_commit` is true to avoid enqueuing jobs inside transactions that might roll back (just in case)
 - Local development use "database" driver for queue.
 Other environments could use AWS SQS or another managed / hosted solution.
+- DB transaction isolation level should not be "READ UNCOMMITTED".
+Only actually committed data should be visible.
+  - Allowed options: READ COMMITTED, REPEATABLE READ, SERIALIZABLE